woofpool/cardano-private-testnet-setup/README.md

 podman run --name devnet1 ghcr.io/grzegorznowak/cardano-devnet:1.33.0

 # wait for "Congrats!
 Your network is ready for use!"
-# your devnet is now running in the devnet1 container

 # === in A NEW TERMINAL ===
-# confirm the container process is running
-podman ps list

 # interact with the blockchain from the shell
 podman exec devnet1 cardano-cli query utxo --whole-utxo --testnet-magic 42